coraxgs/coraxgs.github.io/README.md

 ---

 ## Elevator pitch (short)
-Corax CoLAB develops practical, production-ready open-source applications that combine AI-driven automation with Web3 and blockchain infrastructure — from garden-automation and sensor systems to autonomous robotics, decentralized apps (dApps) and tooling for developers.
+Corax CoLAB develops practical, production-ready applications that combine AI-driven automation with Web3 and blockchain infrastructure — from garden-automation and sensor systems to autonomous robotics, decentralized apps (dApps) and developer tooling.
+We offer both open-source solutions for community benefit and advanced proprietary systems like GAP and GAPbot for commercial applications.

 ---

 ## Mission
-Our mission is to accelerate adoption of responsible automation and decentralization by delivering high-quality, auditable, and resource-efficient open-source software and hardware integrations.
-We aim to make advanced technologies accessible and useful for real-world problems — with sustainability, transparency and community collaboration as core values.
+Our mission is to accelerate adoption of responsible automation and decentralization by delivering high-quality, auditable, and resource-efficient software and hardware integrations.
+We aim to make advanced technologies accessible and useful for real-world problems — with sustainability, transparency and innovation as core values.
+We balance open-source community contributions with proprietary solutions for specialized commercial needs.

 ---